martusheff/nativityofthemotherofgod/content/articles/6th-sunday-after-pentecost-2025.md

 go O Lord in Thy good pleasure unto Sion and let the walls of Jerusalem be builded.
 Then shalt Thou be pleased with a sacrifice of righteousness, with oblation (Preparation) and whole-burnt offerings.
 Then shall they offer a bullock upon Thine alter*.”
+The prophet is singing about the process that God is preparing someone, who then is ready to offer himself as a sacrifice.
 When we are ready, when we have prepared ourselves, then God  prepares us, and we are then able to offer our bodies as a living sacrifice, a whole burnt offering.

-In a state like this, it is not difficult for Gods grace to take root in us and produce fruit through you.
+**In** a state like this, it is not difficult for Gods grace to take root in us and produce fruit through you.
 “*God has dealt to each one a measure of faith*.”
 This is one of the reasons apostle Paul spent countless hours, days and years preparing his flock.
 So that God